 The FIO and the Office of the U.S. Trade Representative exercised their authority under the Dodd-Frank Act and entered into a "covered agreement" with the European Union, as well as a similar "covered agreement" with the United Kingdom, which established standards on collateral requirements for reinsurance, insurance group supervision and confidentiality.
 In 2019, the NAIC adopted amendments to its Credit for Reinsurance Model Law to implement the reinsurance collateral provisions of the covered agreements, eliminating reinsurance collateral requirements for qualifying reinsurers domiciled in jurisdictions subject to an in-force covered agreement.
-The amended Credit for Reinsurance Model Law, which has been adopted in all U.S. States, including Wisconsin, also extends the zero reinsurance collateral provisions in the covered agreements to qualified reinsurers that have been approved as a "certified reinsurer" or "reciprocal jurisdiction reinsurer" and to qualified reinsurers that are domiciled in a U.S. jurisdiction that is accredited by the NAIC or in a non-U.S. jurisdiction that has not entered into a covered agreement with the U.S. but which is designated as a "reciprocal jurisdiction" by the NAIC.
+The amended Credit for Reinsurance Model Law, which has been adopted in all U.S. States, including Wisconsin, also extends the zero reinsurance collateral provisions in the covered agreements to qualified reinsurers that have been approved as a "certified reinsurer" or "reciprocal jurisdiction reinsurer" and to qualified reinsurers that are domiciled in a U.S. jurisdiction that has not entered into a covered agreement with the U.S. but which is designated as a "reciprocal jurisdiction" by the NAIC.
 The NAIC list of reciprocal jurisdictions includes Bermuda, Japan and Switzerland.